jennaherdman/pandoc-tutorial-jennaallie/Pandoc TT.md

 by Allie Watson and Jenna Herdman
 ---

-#Introduction#

 ##What is pandoc?

 A useful tool for managing and controlling your documents in a marked down format.
 By learning specific codes and sequences you can control your computer and preserve documents using only your keyboard.
 The documents you use with pandoc will survive the constantly changing faces of fancy word processing programs and the plain text format will always be accessible and readable.
 You can use pandoc syntax extensions to transform files into different formats and citation styles.

-Pandoc is like driving a car, but where you open up the hood and control each movement at the touch of your fingers, making your brain and your keyboard manipulate the codes which cause each movement to be performed seamlessly.
+Pandoc is like driving a car, but a car where the layers of the machine are peeled back to put every mechanism of the vehicle at your fingertips.

-Note: We will be restricting this tutorial to Mac users, for now.
+**Please Note**: We will be restricting this tutorial to Mac users, for now.
 Windows uses different commands and is a tutorial for another time.

 ##What do we find most useful about pandoc?